LibreCAD/docs/guides/blocks.rst

     Only insert multiple *inserts* of a block from the **Library Browser** if they are to be independent.

+To use blocks from the :ref:`Block Library <widget-libBrowser>`, select the block from the tree view and insert it in the drawing.
 Blocks inserted from the library can be rotated and scaled through the *Tool Option* bar.
 The rotation angle and the scale factor behave as they do for a block inserted from the **Block List**.

 .. figure:: /images/toolOptions/toBlockLib.png
     :width: 317px